AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 This page summarises work that Norman Ramsey, Simon M, and Simon PJ are doing on re-architecting GHC's back end.

+Status:

+- Code generator: first draft done.
+- Control-flow opt: simple ones done

+  - Common block elmination: to do
+  - Block concatenation: to do
+- Adams optimisation: currently done somewhere but not modularly.
+I think.
+- Proc-point analysis and transformation: done?
+- Add spill/reload: done?
+- Stack slot alloction?
+- Make stack explicit: to do
+- Split into multiple CmmProcs: to do

+ToDo list

+- Get rid of `CmmFormals` on `LastJump` and `LastCall` in `ZipCfgCmm` in favour of `CopyIn` and `CopyOut`.
+- Change the C-- parser (which parses RTS .cmm files) to directly construct `CmmGraph`.
+- Was there something about sinking spills and hoisting reloads?

 ## The new Cmm data type